-Compliance is an integral part of Viscom's business processes and has formed the basis for a comprehensive and long-term management process, which will become an ongoing and central task for the Company.
+Compliance is an integral part of Viscom's business processes and has formed the basis for a comprehensive and long-term management process, which is an ongoing and central task for the company.
 The topic of compliance must evolve constantly in order to react to the opportunities for improvement and the changing demands of global business.
-It is the basis for ongoing change and improvement, making it a living process within the Company that will never come to an end.
-More information on the compliance guidelines is publicly available on the Company website www.viscom.com in the Investor Relations section.
+It is the basis for ongoing change and improvement, making it a living process within the company that will never be completed.
+More information on the compliance guidelines is publicly available on the company website at www.viscom.com/europe under the "Company/Corporate Compliance" section.